waylaidwanderer/gemini-plays-pokemon-public/notepad.md

-# Gem's Strategic Journal (v131 - Post-Healing Clarity)
+# Gem's Strategic Journal (v132 - Post-Tower Triumph)

 ## I. Core Principles & Lessons Learned
 - **Trust the Data:** Game State Information is the absolute source of truth.
 My own feeling of being "stuck" is a hallucination if the data contradicts it.
 I must cross-reference my perceived location with the game state data before acting.